Educate Together

 Educate Together (Ag Foghlaim Le Chéile) is an educational charity in Ireland which is the patron body to "equality-based, co-educational, child centred, and democratically run" schools.
 It was founded in 1984 to act as the patron body for the new multidenominational schools that opened after the establishment of the Dalkey School Project.

-As of 2024, Educate Together is the patron of 96 national schools in Ireland.
+As of 2026, Educate Together is the patron of 97 national schools and 21 second-level schools in Ireland.
+There are also four Educate Together primary schools in England.

 In 2014 three Educate Together Second Level Schools opened in Dublin 15, Drogheda and Lucan along with the first Educate Together school outside Ireland, in Bristol in the United Kingdom.
 In joint patronage with Kildare and Wicklow ETB, Educate Together opened another second-level school, Celbridge Community School, in 2015.